 Credit: @bucketlistli on Instagram

 WHAT TO DO: A former Air Force base in Uniondale is home to Long Island’s famed “Museum Row,” an ideal spot for a weekend of learning and exploration.
 Dive into the region’s legacy with flight at the Cradle of Aviation Museum, featuring 75 air and spacecraft from a hot air balloon to an actual Apollo Lunar Module.
 The neighboring Nassau County Firefighters Museum is dedicated to teaching fire safety and the Long Island Children’s Museum is a “learning laboratory” all about the productivity of play with exhibits and programs designed to spark creativity.
-Choose from a number of enchanting holiday light shows to brighten up your evening ranging from drive-thru experiences at the Nassau County Museum of Art and Jones Beach State Park’s Magic of Lights to the walkable wonderlands of LuminoCity in Eisenhower Park and the Shimmering Solstice at Old Westbury Gardens.
+Choose from a number of enchanting holiday light shows to brighten up your evening ranging from drive-thru experiences at Jones Beach State Park’s Magic of Lights to the walkable wonderlands of LuminoCity in Eisenhower Park.
 Take care of any last-minute holiday shopping needs at Roosevelt Field, Long Island’s largest shopping mall.

 WHERE TO EAT: Get a taste of Havana amid a lively atmosphere at The Cuban, bite into a juicy dry-aged Angus beef burger in a casual setting at Black Label Burgers, warm up with a steaming pot of mussels in a sweet Thai sauce or savory farmhouse broth at Waterzooi, or bite into a Brooklyn pizza at Grimaldi’s.